AlexSot-UW/physicslubwebsite1.2-vercel/README.md

 ## **Currently Under Maintenance, so website is not currently deployed**

-If you wish to view a snapshot of the site please email me at assotnik@uwaterloo.ca
+If you wish to view a snapshot of the site, or have any further questions please email me at assotnik@uwaterloo.ca

 ## Site Features